rcxking/wpi_sample_return_robot_challenge/rockie_code/README.md

 ROS Packages we're using
 ------------------------
 > TODO: Can we just copy the PR2 code for their stereo camera setup?
+They have a wide-angle stereo camera that they use for environment mapping/sensing.

 - [image_view](http://wiki.ros.org/image_view): for viewing output from cameras
 - [stereo_image_proc](http://wiki.ros.org/stereo_image_proc): To generate point cloud data from stereo cameras, and generate a disparity image.
 TODO: Consider [image_pipeline](http://wiki.ros.org/image_pipeline) as a more complete alternative?